When the Curious Abandon Honesty: Federated Learning Is Not Private: Threat Model and Assumptions

-Following prior work, we consider an FL protocol where users calculate the model gradients locally on one (potentially large) mini-batch of their training data and share the resulting gradients directly with the \cp.
-We note that when users have abundant amounts of data, they might perform local gradient calculation and averaging over more than one mini-batch, and we evaluate this scenario in Section~\ref{sub:active_attack_evaluation}.
+Following prior work~\cite{bonawitz2019towards}, we consider an FL protocol where users calculate the model gradients locally on one (potentially large) mini-batch of their training data and share the resulting gradients directly with the \cp.
+We assume that the data features are scaled in the range $[0,1]$, which is a standard pre-processing step in ML.
+When users have abundant amounts of data, they can perform local gradient calculation and averaging over more than one mini-batch, see evaluation in \Cref{sub:active_attack_evaluation}.

-Our approach can target various diverse architectures.
-In this work we focus on attacking neural networks that comprise fully-connected and convolutional layers, and show passive and active attacks on common architectures of these types.
-In our proposed scheme, attacked models must have at least one fully-connected layer.
-The bigger the mini-batch size, the higher this layer's dimensions need to be if we want the attack to have consistent success rates. \Cref{tab:evaluation_batch_size_neurons} in \Cref{sub:active_attack_evaluation} quantifies this trade-off for FC-NNs.
-The dimension of the other network layers need to be sufficiently large to carry the input features to the fully-connected layer in a forward pass, which occurs naturally in common architectures (see \Cref{app:fcnns_forwarding} and~\Cref{sec:adv_forwarding}).
+We, furthermore, assume that the \attacker is in possession of a small amount (\eg, one mini-batch) of data from the \users' private data domain.
+This is no strong assumption given that the \cp chooses the ML task and has to instantiate the ML model appropriately.

+The weight-manipulation attacks we study in this paper are not agnostic of the model architecture.
+In designing the attack, we focus on victim models that contain a ReLU-based fully-connected layer, and we experiment with several different types of such networks.
+This is not a material limitation: the approach of manipulating shared model weights to promote leakage is very flexible, and can be extended to cover many more architectures as needed using similar techniques.
+For example in \Cref{sub:adv-forwarding-cnns} and Appendix~\ref{sec:adv_forwarding}, we show how to extend the attack to work on networks that contain convolutional layers and in \Cref{sec:adv-initialize-evaluation}, also experimentally evaluate extraction under the presence of a token-embedding layer.